mozilla/extension-workshop/src/content/documentation/publish/distribute-manifest-versions.md

 {% capture page_hero_banner_content %}

-# Distributing Manifest V2 and V3 extensions
+# Distribute Manifest V2 and V3 extensions

 Learn how to distribute versions of your extension supporting Manifest V2 and V3.